addas97/NFLX-Recommendation-Algorithm/README.md

 # NFLX-Recommendation-Algorithm

-Using a Gaussian mixture model, we build a collaborative filtering model to predict moview preferences of users from the NFLX movie rating database.
+Using a Gaussian mixture model, we build a collaborative filtering model to predict movie preferences of users from the NFLX movie rating database.

 The dataset contains movie ratings made by users.
 Each user has rated a fraction of the total movies available, so the data is only partially filled.